- Online Training

 Don’t be that coach that is so set on separating themselves that the athletes do not know you’re a real person too.
 Tell them stories of times when you've personally struggled and found a way to overcome something.
 Also referring back to the music point, we had a high school male athlete talk to us about new music and we listened.
 The next day he came in and had listened to a group called Wu Tang Clan and asked if we had ever heard of them.
 This sparked a whole new conversation which his sister then told us he later talked to his family about later that day.

-These are some easy tips to help with your Millennial athletes, but really this could help with any athletes you work with and also colleagues.
+These are some easy tips to help with your Millennial athletes, but really this could help with getting the most out of athletes you work with as well as colleagues.
 Kids haven't changed.
 Their surroundings have changed as have the expectations that surround them.
 Your athletes will train as hard or as little as you set the tone of expectation.
 When people complain about how kids are now, it’s interesting because every year we get a new groups of kids that I really enjoy having around.
 They work harder and as I raise expectations, they raise their work.
-There are new challenges that surround each new generation, but to continue your career a coach we need to grow and create solutions for each new wave of athletes.
+There are new challenges that surround each new generation, but to continue your career as a coach, we need to grow and create solutions for this new wave of Millennial athletes, and generations to follow.
 We have more data and technology than ever but if we spend all our time analyzing date then we will always neglect the people in front of us.
 It’s been said thousands of times in coaching circles, but the quote Mark Watts left me that had the biggest impact on me was one of John Maxwell's that all coaches should revisit, “No one cares how much you know, until they know how much you care.”

 2270 Beaver Road